School of Arts and Humanities

 The program leading to the MA in Latin American Studies allows students to acquire expertise in multiple aspects of Latin America.
 Building on the unique interdisciplinary structure of the School of Arts and Humanities, the program has an integrated curriculum that connects literary, historical, cultural, and visual studies.
 Students seeking the MA in Latin American Studies have two options, a "research" or a "professional" option.
 Students with plans for doctoral study should choose the research option.

-Students pursuing the research option must complete thirty-six semester credit hours of coursework, demonstrate reading proficiency in an approved foreign language, complete an approved internship or study abroad, and successfully complete a capstone project.
+Students pursuing the research option must complete thirty-three semester credit hours of coursework, demonstrate reading proficiency in an approved foreign language, and successfully complete a capstone project.
 Normally no more than six semester credit hours of independent study are applicable to the degree plan.

 Master of Arts in Latin American Studies